jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 -- ...ascending (default)
--- The order of options is important : a byValue option is impacted only by the preceding options -- This is because several byValue options can be specified, and a sort is made for each.
+-- The order of options is important : a byItem option is impacted only by the preceding options -- This is because several byItem options can be specified, and a sort is made for each.
-.array~of(b, a, c)~pipe(.sort ascending byValue | .console)
+.array~of(b, a, c)~pipe(.sort ascending byItem | .console)

 -- ...descending
-.array~of(b, a, c)~pipe(.sort descending byValue | .console)
+.array~of(b, a, c)~pipe(.sort descending byItem | .console)

 -- ...by index descending